 In the scheme, under the Sports and Physical Education component, sports equipment is to be provided.
 Expenditure for meeting expenses on procuring sports equipment for indoor & outdoor games in convergence with the Department of Sports is also to be made from this component.
 The provisions under the scheme for Sports and Physical Education in Government schools are as under:

 Up to Rs.2,000 for Primary school per annum

 Up to Rs.3,000 for upper primary per annum

 Up to Rs.5,000 for Secondary and Senior Secondary per annum Guidelines Regarding Sports Equipment’s

-(b) List of sport Activities – An age appropriate suggestive list of sports activities for the Government schools of States/UTs is also attached at Annexure-II.
+(b) List of sports Activities – An age-appropriate suggestive list of sports activities for the Government schools of States/UTs are also attached at Annexure-II.

-(c) Stock Maintenance of sports Equipment – one responsible person/PET/Teacher In-charge may be given the responsibility to take care of the equipments and to maintain the stock the stock position of sports equipments in the school.
-Detailed guidelines for maintenance and the use of the sports equipments is at Annexure-III.
+(c) Stock Maintenance of sports Equipment – one responsible person/PET/Teacher In-charge may be given the responsibility to take care of the equipment and to maintain the stock position of sports equipment in the school.
+Detailed guidelines for maintenance and the use of the sports equipment is at Annexure-III.
 The said Annexure also includes instructions for maintaining safety at playgrounds with adult supervision.

 The suggestive Sports and Games activities may include the following key aspects:

 a.
 Locomotor Skills (Running, Jumping, Hopping, Galloping, etc.)